Neoprene wetsuit thickness

 6/5 mm wetsuit: water temperatures below 5°C

-A 6/5 mm, also called a 6.5 or 6 mm is also an uncommon but extremely warm winter wetsuit, mostly combined with a built-in hood.
+A 6/5 mm, also called a 6.5 or 6 mm, is an uncommon but extremely warm winter wetsuit.
+This wetsuit is mostly combined with a built-in hood.
 Panels range between 6mm and 5 mm.
-These suits are the warmest due to the highest wetsuit neoprene thicknesses.
+These suits are extremely warm.